-The AR4 (Trenberth et al., 2007) concluded that it was likely that there had been increases in the number of heavy precipitation events (e.g., 95th percentile) over the second half of the 20th century within many land regions, even in those where there had been a reduction in total precipitation amount, consistent with a warming climate and observed significant increasing amounts of water vapour in the atmosphere.
-Increases had also been reported for rarer precipitation events (1 in 50 year return period), but only a few regions had sufficient data to assess such trends reliably.
+The AR4 (Trenberth et al., 2007) concluded that it was likely that there had been increases in the number of heavy precipitation events (e.g., 95th percentile) over the second half of the 20th century within many land regions, even in those where there had been a reduction in total precipitation amount, consistent with a warming climate and observed significant increasing amounts of water vapor in the atmosphere.
+Increases had also been reported for rarer precipitation events (1-in-50 year return period), but only a few regions had sufficient data to assess such trends reliably.
 However, the AR4 (Trenberth et al., 2007) also stated that "Many analyses indicate that the evolution of rainfall statistics through the second half of the 20th century is dominated by variations on the interannual to inter-decadal time scale and that trend estimates are spatially incoherent (Manton et al., 2001; Peterson et al., 2002; Griffiths et al., 2003; Herath and Ratnayake, 2004)".
-Overall, as highlighted in Alexander et al. (2006), the observed changes in precipitation extremes: Although statistically significant trends towards stronger precipitation extremes were generally found for a larger fraction of the land area than trends towards weaker precipitation extremes, statistically significant changes in precipitation indices for the overall land areas with data were only found for the Simple Daily Intensity index, and not for other considered indices such as Heavy Rainfall Days (Alexander et al., 2006).
+Overall, as highlighted in Alexander et al. (2006), the observed changes in precipitation extremes were found at the time to be much less spatially coherent and statistically significant compared to observed changes in temperature extremes: although statistically significant trends toward stronger precipitation extremes were generally found for a larger fraction of the land area than trends toward weaker precipitation extremes, statistically significant changes in precipitation indices for the overall land areas with data were only found for the Simple Daily Intensity index, and not for other considered indices such as Heavy Rainfall Days (Alexander et al., 2006).

-Recent studies have updated the assessment of the AR4, with more regional results now being available (Table 3.2).
-Overall, this additional evidence confirms that more locations and studies show an increase than a decrease in extreme precipitation, but that there are also wide regional and seasonal variations, and trends in many regions are not statistically significant (Table 3.2).
+Recent studies have updated the assessment of the AR4, with more regional results now available (Table 3-2).
+Overall, this additional evidence confirms that more locations and studies show an increase than a decrease in extreme precipitation, but that there are also wide regional and seasonal variations, and trends in many regions are not statistically significant (Table 3-2).